cheery/spirthon/README.md

 ## Status

-Ran regexes into the glslang source code to retrieve myself a machine readable specification.
-It went quite well.
-Now I need to write a decoder and an encoder.
+Made an instruction decoder and encoder that work from the specification I generated from glslang earlier.
+Now I need to adjust my translator prototype to use SPIR-V instructions.

 [Development log](DEV.md)